WILD & SCENIC FARMINGTON RIVER

 After the major water projects of the 1930’s, ‘40s, and ‘50s American rivers were battered.
 In 1968 President Lyndon Johnson signed the Wild and Scenic Rivers Act providing a mechanism to protect the remaining free flowing rivers.

-It was appropriate for the Upper 14 miles of the Farmington to be included as a Wild and Scenic River after a failed attempt in 1981 to divert West Branch waters into the East Branch reservoir system.
+The Upper 14 miles of the Farmington River West Branch were included as a Wild and Scenic River after a failed attempt in 1981 to divert West Branch waters into the East Branch reservoir system.
 The Farmington is among the first “partnership river” as protection comes from Federal, State and local interest groups and municipalities.
 It is classified as a “Recreational” river in the Act.